Travel Tips for Istanbul Photography

-I recently had the opportunity to travel to and have an adventure in Turkey and the world’s fifth largest city, Istanbul, easily lived up to its reputation as one of the world’s most beautiful cities.
+I recently had the opportunity to travel to and have an adventure in Turkey and the world’s fifth largest city.
+Istanbul photography is in many ways quite easy Istanbul is one of the world’s most photographical cities.
 With its many layers of rich culture and history proudly on display, a relaxed, friendly and accepting atmosphere Istanbul is certainly a premiere photography destination.
 Turkey has been going through some difficult times lately, and the news seems to have scared off throngs of tourists.
 Although I enjoyed walking the uncrowded streets and being able to make photos without someone with a selfie-stick jostling for position every time I wanted to make a shot, even though I am retired, I couldn’t help feeling a bit sorry for the residents trying to make a living.

 If you have wanted to take your camera to Turkey, now may be one of the best times to visit: the whole country seems to be on sale!